bokeh/bokeh/sphinx/user_guide.rst

 Novel Plots
 -----------

-As an example, we will step through how to reproduce `Will Burtin's antibiotics chart <http://www.americanscientist.org/issues/pub/thats-funny>`_, shown below, using Bokeh.
+Bokeh is designed to allow you to flexibly compose many different glyph types into one plot.
+As an example, we will step through how to reproduce `Will Burtin's antibiotics chart
+<http://www.americanscientist.org/issues/pub/thats-funny>`_, shown below, using Bokeh.

 .. image:: /_images/burtin_novel.png
     :align: center